adainrivers/d4-texture-extractor/README.md

 ## Known Issues

-- Some of the formats like `B8G8R8A8_UNORM` are not supported by `RawtexCmd`.
+- Some of the intermediate dds files might not be valid, causing texconv to fail.

 ## Installation

 1. Clone this repo (https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository)
 2. Clone `d4data` from https://github.com/blizzhackers/d4data
-3. Download and extract `RawtexCmd.exe` from https://forum.xentax.com/viewtopic.php?t=16461
-4. Download `texconv.exe` from https://github.com/microsoft/DirectXTex/releases
-5. Extract texture assets from the game using `CASCExplorer`, you can download it from https://github.com/WoW-Tools/CASCExplorer/releases.
+3. Extract texture assets from the game using `CASCExplorer`, you can download it from https://github.com/WoW-Tools/CASCExplorer/releases.
 Use `CASCExplorer-v1.0.206` or newer.

 You can find the texture files are in `base/payload/Texture` folder.